blargoflatsome/COD/content/c/creation.md

   They believe enlightenment lies in decay, rot, and corruption, and the Catacombs are the crucible for their transformation.
 - **Searching for the First Saint / First Monster**
   Legends say the Catacombs house the remains of a primordial being—saint, monster, or both.
 They seek contact, relics, or truth.
+- **To End Their Life in a Place That Gives Their Death Meaning** They want their death to matter to the world—or at least to themselves.

 ### Forced / Employed
 - **Disposable Cleaner**